Last updated on June 3rd, 2023 at 02:07 pm

 74. Se7n-Seven (1995)

-Seven is a 1995 American neo-noir psychological crime thriller film stars Brad Pitt, Morgan Freeman, Gwyneth Paltrow, and Kevin Spacey.
-It is a story of two detectives who track down a serial killer who selects his victims based on the seven deadly sins.
+Seven is a 1995 American neo-noir psychological crime thriller film that stars Brad Pitt, Morgan Freeman, Gwyneth Paltrow, and Kevin Spacey and tells the story of two detectives who track down a serial killer who selects his victims based on the seven deadly sins.
 The film was well-received by critics and audiences and is considered a classic of the thriller genre.

 75. Fargo (1996)

-Fargo is a 1996 crime film that shows how Marge Gunderson, a pregnant police chief in Brainerd, Minnesota, investigates a series of homicides that includes kidnapping for ransom gone wrong.
-It is known for its dark humour, quirky characters, and its depiction of the Midwestern United States.
-It was critically acclaimed upon its release and has since become a cult classic.
-It won two Academy Awards.
+Fargo is a 1996 crime film directed by Joel and Ethan Coen stars Frances McDormand as Marge Gunderson, a pregnant police chief in Brainerd, Minnesota, who investigates a series of homicides that includes a kidnapping for ransom gone wrong.
+The film is known for its dark humour, idiosyncratic characters, and its depiction of the Midwestern United States.
+It won two Academy Awards, including Best Original Screenplay for the Coen brothers.

 76. The English Patient (1996)

-The English Patient is a 1996 romantic war drama film stars Ralph Fiennes as Almásy, a Hungarian-British geographer and cartographer who was badly burned in a plane crash and was being cared for by a nurse in an Italian monastery near the end of World War II.
-It features a series of flashbacks that explore Almásy’s past relationships and his involvement in the desert campaign of the North African War.
-Read the article
+The English Patient is a 1996 romantic war drama based on the novel of the same name by Michael Ondaatje that shows how Almásy, a Hungarian-British geographer and cartographer who is badly burned in a plane crash and was cared for by a nurse in an Italian monastery near the end of World War II.
+It received 12 Academy Award nominations and won nine, including Best Picture.
+Read more.

 77. Children of Heaven (1997)

-Children Of Heaven is an Iranian film based on the story of a nine years old boy, Ali, and his sister, Zahra, who had to share the same pair of shoes to go to their school.
-It amazingly portrays the struggle of a poverty-stricken family in the heart of Tehran where stood the first high-rise building, Hotel Burj-e-Sefid.
-Just how important a pair of shoes can be, has been defined in the film.
-Read the article
+Children Of Heaven (1997) is an Iranian film based on the story of a nine-year-old boy, Ali, and his sister, Zahra, who had to share the same pair of shoes to go to school.
+Read more.

 78. Titanic (1997)

-Titanic is a 1997 epic romantic disaster film directed, written, co-produced and co-edited by James Cameron starring Leonardo DiCaprio and Kate Winslet as Jack and Rose, two travellers on the ill-fated Royal Mail Ship Titanic, who fell in love on its maiden voyage.
-It was a massive commercial success, grossing over $2 billion globally to become the highest-grossing film of all time until Cameron’s 2009 film Avatar.
-Read the article
+Titanic is a 1997 epic romantic disaster film directed, written, co-produced and co-edited by James Cameron.
+The film stars Leonardo DiCaprio and Kate Winslet as Jack and Rose, two passengers on the ill-fated RMS Titanic, who fall in love on its maiden voyage.
+The film blends elements of romance, drama, and disaster and is known for its epic scale, technical achievements, and musical score by James Horner.
+It was a massive commercial success film grossing over $2 billion worldwide.
+Read more.

 79. Shakespeare In Love (1998)

-Shakespeare in Love is a 1998 romantic period comedy-drama starring Joseph Fiennes as William Shakespeare, who falls in love with Viola de Lesseps, a wealthy merchant’s daughter who disguises herself as a man to audition for one of his plays.
-It displays the themes of love, creativity, and the art of theatre and features an ensemble cast, witty dialogue, and a lush production design.
+Shakespeare in Love is a 1998 romantic period comedy-drama film directed by John Madden and written by Marc Norman and Tom Stoppard.
+It shows Joseph Fiennes as William Shakespeare, who falls in love with Viola de Lesseps, a wealthy merchant’s daughter who disguises herself as a man to audition for one of Shakespeare’s plays.
+The film explores the themes of love, creativity, and the art of theatre and features an ensemble cast, witty dialogue, and a lush production design.

 80. Saving Private Ryan (1998)

-Saving Private Ryan is a 1998 American war film that features Tom Hanks as Captain John Miller, who leads a group of soldiers during World War II on a mission to find and save Private James Francis Ryan, a paratrooper whose three brothers have been killed in action.
-The film received widespread critical acclaim and was nominated for eleven Academy Awards, including Best Picture and Best Director for Spielberg.
+Saving Private Ryan is a 1998 American war film starring Tom Hanks as Captain John Miller, who leads a group of soldiers during World War II on a mission to find and save Private James Francis Ryan, a paratrooper whose three brothers have been killed in action.
+The film is known for its intense and graphic depiction of the Normandy landing and the subsequent combat in Europe, as well as its exploration of the human cost of war.

 81. American Beauty (1999)

-The 1999 dark comedy-drama film American Beauty stars Kevin Spacey as Lester Burnham, a disillusioned suburban father who begins to revive his own desires and youth after developing an infatuation with his daughter’s best friend.
-It explores the topics of a midlife crisis, societal pressures, and suburban malaise and features a critically acclaimed performance.
-It was a commercial and critical success, winning five Academy Awards in 2000.
-Read the article
+Starring Kevin Spacey as Lester Burnham, a disillusioned suburban father who begins to rediscover his own desires and youth after developing an infatuation with his daughter’s best friend.
+The film explores themes of midlife crisis, societal pressures, and suburban malaise and features a critically acclaimed performance by Spacey, as well as cinematography and a distinctive score.
+Read more.

 82. In the Mood for Love (2000)

-In the Mood for Love is a 2000 Hong Kong romantic drama film that stars Maggie Cheung and Tony Leung as neighbours in 1960s Hong Kong who form a close friendship as their respective spouses are frequently absent.
+In the Mood for Love is a 2000 Hong Kong romantic drama film that stars Maggie Cheung and Tony Leung as neighbours in the 1960s in Hong Kong who form a close friendship as their respective spouses are frequently absent.
 As they grow closer, they must navigate the social and cultural mores of the time while resisting their growing attraction to each other.
-Read the article
+Read more.

 83. Gladiator (2000)